How to Answer "Tell Me About Yourself" in Interviews

 The Bottom Line

-"Tell me about yourself" is your chance to set the tone.
-Use past–present–future, keep it under 90 seconds, and tie everything back to why you're here.
-Nail this and the rest of the interview flows more easily.
+"Tell me about yourself" is your chance to set the tone for everything that follows.
+Use the past–present–future structure, keep it under 90 seconds, tie everything back to why you're here for this specific role, and include at least one concrete achievement.
+Nail this question and the rest of the interview flows more easily—because you've shown you know who you are and what you bring.

-Upload your resume once, paste any job description, and Waddle automatically generates tailored CVs, cover letters, and interview prep—optimized for ATS and customized for each role.
+Upload your resume once, paste any job description, and Waddle automatically generates tailored resumes, cover letters, and interview prep—optimized for ATS and customized for each role.